Ranim-94/Cpp_programming/Copy_Cpp/README_Copy_Concepts_Cpp.md

 - **Copy Assignment Operator**: Used to copy data between already constructed objects.
 Does not create a new object.
 - **Copy Constructor**: Used to create a new object as a copy of an existing one.
 Allocates new memory and copies values.

-## 5. Copying Objects with Dynamic Memory
+## 5. Copying Objects with Dynamic Memory: The need of copy constructor

-- When a class manages its own dynamic memory (e.g., with pointers), a custom copy constructor is needed.
+- When a class manages its own dynamic memory (e.g., with pointers), a ***custom copy constructor is needed***.
 - The copy constructor should allocate new memory and copy the values, ensuring each object manages its own resources.
   - This concept is called ***deep copy***
   - That is we copy what is in the memory, and not the memory itself (this is known the ***shallow copy***)